More

 1. Manual Access to Software and Firmware Updates

-With Fastboot, you’re not stuck waiting for delayed or unavailable OTA updates.
+With Fastboot, you’re not stuck waiting for delayed or unavailable over-the-air (OTA) updates.
 You can install the latest security patches and Android firmware manually, even on older devices that manufacturers no longer support.
 This is especially useful in business settings where keeping devices up-to-date is critical for security and app compatibility.

 2. Install A Custom ROM for Better Performance